leberhartphillips/bdot_ethics/README.md

 # Reproducible datasets and code for:

-## Evaluating the effects of tag mass on survival, breeding success, behaviour, and condition of a small, partially migratory shorebird
+## Evaluating the effects of tracker device mass on survival, breeding success, behaviour, and condition of a small, partially migratory shorebird

 ### *Submitted* for peer-review